 For some more tips on creating graphics, check out my Book Blogging Graphic How-Tos post

 Canva has a free and paid version.
-I use Canva to make Pinterest pins and blog post pictures.
+I use Canva to make Pinterest pins, Facebook posts, and graphics for my blog.

 Adobe Spark, Photoshop, & Lightroom